idea-fasoc/datasheet-scrubber/src/table_extraction/README.md

 ## Testing
 For using the code, you can see [here](https://github.com/idea-fasoc/datasheet-scrubber/tree/master/tests/table_extraction) as an example.
 ### Test Modes
-- `cnn`: Our normal table extraction method which uses CNN
+- `cnn_basic`: Our normal table extraction method which uses CNN
+- `cnn_advanced`: Our advanced version of table extraction method which uses CNN
 - `cnn_yolo`: Applying YOLO to our CNN-based method

 ### Arguments